JosephBARBIERDARNAL/statisticaljourney.com/Articles/be-careful-when-doing-statistics.md

 ---
-title: Statistics in our daily life
+title: Be careful when doing statistics
 layout: default
 ---